seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-create-account.md

 First things first: you'll need to create an account at https://app.seats.io/signup.

-You can use your account for free for 90 days to test-drive seats.io.
+You can use the account for 90 days at no cost to test-drive seats.io.